48th UNCTAD Regional Course Concludes At Foreign Service Academy - UrduPoint

 48th UNCTAD Regional Course Concludes At Foreign Service Academy

-The 48th United Nations Conference on Trade and Development (UNCTAD) Regional Course concluded here on Friday after an overwhelming participation of young diplomats from Asia and Pacific countries

-ISLAMABAD, Dec 2 (UrduPoint / Pakistan Point News - 2nd Dec, 2022 ) :The 48th United Nations Conference on Trade and Development (UNCTAD) Regional Course concluded here on Friday after an overwhelming participation of young diplomats from Asia and Pacific countries.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Dec, 2022 ) :The 48th United Nations Conference on Trade and Development (UNCTAD) Regional Course concluded here on the other day after an overwhelming participation of young diplomats from Asia and Pacific countries.

 A certificate awarding ceremony of flagship Regional Course by the UNCTAD was held at the Foreign Service academy where Director General Mazhar Javed gave the certificates to participants from eleven countries namely Bangladesh, Bhutan, Indonesia, Iran, Laos, Maldives, Mongolia, Nepal, Pakistan, Vanuatu, and also Pakistan as the host country.